Updated: Jan 9

 This recipe is inspired by the Warmth Cookbook written by Nadia Marshall from Mudita Institute.
-Warmth is a beautiful Ayurvedic cookbook, one I highly recommend as a staple Ayurvedic resource for nourishment.
+Warmth is a beautiful Ayurvedic cookbook, one I highly recommend as a staple Ayurvedic resource.

 WHAT YOU WILL NEED

-1 -1 1/2 teaspoons of freshly ground cardamom powder
+1 -1 1/2 tsp freshly ground cardamom powder

-125 grams of melted ghee or coconut oil as a vegan substitute
+125 gm melted ghee or coconut oil as a vegan substitute

 2-3 bruised cardamom pods (with seeds still intact)